example42/Example42-tutorials/slides/PuppetTutorial/18_Hiera.md

 ### Extra parameters
 All these hiera functions may receive additional parameters:

-- Second argument: **default** value
+Second argument: **default** value if no one is found

-- Third argument: **override** with a custom data source added at the top of the configured hierarchy
+Third argument: **override** with a custom data source added at the top of the configured hierarchy

         $my_dns_servers = hiera("dns_servers","8.8.8.8","$country")